 With no sure certainty or consistency of how the changes in COVID-19 cases will affect enforcement, regulated entities should still ensure compliance to their best ability and stay up to date with any changes to enforcement.
 In this unpredictable time, it is even more important for retailers to implement compliance programs that provide a systematic structure to ensure compliance and reduce regulatory risk, even during outside disruptions.
 RILA’s Retail Advisor for Environmental Compliance is a free tool to help retailers evaluate and benchmark their environmental compliance programs.

 RILA’s Environmental Compliance Committee (ECC) also has many resources on environmental regulatory compliance for retail, in addition to COVID-19 specific information.
 To stay up to date sign up for RCC Alerts.
 Other resources to help ensure compliance are included in the box below.

 Summary of current state actions altering standard compliance and enforcement protocol in response to disruptions caused by COVID-19.

 Webinar of the most recent Retail Compliance Center content related to COVID-19.

-The REC Committee is comprised of environmental professionals charged with leading compliance programs for our retail members.
+The Environmental Compliance Network is comprised of environmental professionals charged with leading compliance programs for our retail members.

 Sustainability & Environment